sourcegraph/careers/job-descriptions/software-engineer-code-intelligence.md

 ## Location

-We are a remote-first, [globally distributed team](https://about.sourcegraph.com/company/team) focused on results and employee happiness, so wherever you choose to work is up to you.
+We are an [all-remote company](https://about.sourcegraph.com/company/remote) and [globally distributed team](https://about.sourcegraph.com/company/team) focused on results and employee happiness, so wherever you choose to work is up to you.
 We don't require you to be in any particular timezone or location.

 ## Compensation and benefits